 The Shah's Last Ride by William Shawcross.
 Chronicles the events leading to the fall of the last reigning monarch of the Peacock Thorne, Mohammad Reza Shah Pahlavi, detailing the excesses of his court and the shah's abdiction, exile, and death.

 All the Shah's Men: An American Coup and the Roots of Middle East Terror by Stephen Kinzer.
-How the U.S. overthrew the democratically elected prime minister of Iran and restored Mohammed Reza Shah to the Peacock Throne, allowing him to impose the tyranny that sparked the Islamic Resolution of 1979 and inspired fundamentalists throughout the Muslim world.
+How the U.S. overthrew the democratically elected prime minister of Iran and restored Mohammed Reza Shah to the Peacock Throne.

 The Oil Kings: How the U.S., Iran, and Saudi Arabia Changed the Balance of Power in the Middle East by Andrew Scott Cooper.
 How the U.S., the last shah of Iran, and the Saudi royal family maneuvered to control events in the Middle East in the 1970s.

 The Shah and I: The Confidential Diary of Iran's Royal Court, 1968-77 by Asadollah Alam.
-The author was the last shah of Iran's trusted friend.
-As prime minister in 1962, he orchestrated the defeat of Ayatollah Khomeini's first serious challenge to the Pahlavi regime.
-Subsequently he was made Minister of Court.
+The author was the last shah of Iran's friend.
+He became Minister of Court.